Department of Research

 For information about Wills Eye clinical trials, visit ClinicalTrials.gov.

 Funded by the Pennsylvania Department of Health, the Wills Eye Hospital, in collaboration with Thomas Jefferson University and Temple University, is working to prevent disability due to diabetic retinopathy.
 Diabetic retinopathy is a common eye condition among diabetic adults and can lead to severe vision impairment and even blindness.

 African-Americans are more likely to have vision loss from diabetic retinopathy due to a variety of factors, including cultural barriers to care.
 The investigators aim to increase the rates of eye exams in diabetic African-American seniors by providing culturally relevant home-based interventions.
 These interventions will increase knowledge about diabetes and the eyes, as well as the awareness of ocular risks due to diabetes

 The Wills Eye Translational Research Study

-Funded by the CDC, the Wills Eye Institute, in partnership with Johns Hopkins University, the University of Alabama at Birmingham, and the University of Miami, seeks to develop a four-year retrospective database to evaluate system- and individual-level factors that impact access to vision care in patients with diabetes.
+Funded by the CDC, the Wills Eye Hospital, in partnership with Johns Hopkins University, the University of Alabama at Birmingham, and the University of Miami, seeks to develop a four-year retrospective database to evaluate system- and individual-level factors that impact access to vision care in patients with diabetes.
 This project will investigate barriers and enablers to cost-effective eye care in people with diabetes.
 Using information gleaned from the database, the project will test telephone-based educational interventions to improve dilated fundus exam follow-up adherence.